Australia So Much to See

 See also Chris and Valdis's visits to the Kalgoorlie Coolgardie Goldfields 2018 and 2016

-Update: The Ora Banda Hotel we destroyed by fire in the early hours of the morning, 18th May 2019.
-The owner plans to rebuilt, with planning application before council March 2022 and no further updates towards the rebuild.
+Update: The Ora Banda Hotel was destroyed by fire in the early hours of the morning, 18th May 2019.
+The owner plans to rebuilt, with planning application before council March 2022.
+The rebuild has not eventuated.

 Want to know more?
 Ask us